metisos/metisos_agentV1/templates/CUSTOM_TOOLS_GUIDE.md

 3. Test with simple tools first before building complex ones
 4. Follow the error handling and validation patterns shown

-Custom tools are a powerful way to extend Metis Agent capabilities for your specific needs!
+Custom tools are a powerful way to extend Metis Agent v0.6.0 capabilities for your specific needs!

+**v0.6.0 brings enhanced capabilities:**
+- Performance monitoring and optimization
+- Advanced tool chaining and composition
+- Intelligent routing based on capability metadata
+- Resource management and monitoring
+- Integration with 36+ built-in tools